Yellowstone River Bridge

-The Yellowstone River Bridge is a site on the National Register of Historic Places located in Fallon, Montana.
+The Yellowstone River Bridge is a site on the National Register of Historic Places located in Fallon, Montana, United States.
 It was added to the Register on January 4, 2010.
-The Yellowstone River Bridge near the community of Fallon is a 2-span riveted continuous steel Warren through truss.
-Built between 1943 and 1944, the bridge was one of only a very few major bridge projects undertaken by the Montana Highway Department during World War II.
+It is a 2-span, riveted, continuous steel Warren truss bridge.
+Built between 1943 and 1944, it was one of very few major bridge projects undertaken by the Montana Highway Department during World War II.